 Faced with increasing demand, budgets that don’t always keep pace and reports that services didn’t feel joined up, Lambeth council and the Clinical Commissioning Group (who organise and buy services on behalf of the population) took the innovative step...Read article

-The Living Well Network Alliance brings together those who use services, those who plan and buy services (commissioners) and those who deliver them (providers) to design, develop and deliver a new model of adult mental health services in Lambeth.
-For people who use services, this will make it easier and quicker to get the service they need and reduce the merry go round of referrals from one part of the system to another.
-The new approach will also make better use of professionals’ time and expertise by involving the voluntary and community sector where this makes sense.
-Importantly, the new approach will treat those who use services as equal partners, recognising that they come with strengths and ‘assets’ and involving them in the design and development of services generally and their care in particular.
+This will make it easier and quicker for people who use services to get the help they need and reduce repeated assessments and unnecessary referrals from one part of the system to another.
+The new approach will allow specialist NHS and local authority staff to spend more of their time doing what they were trained for and will increase the involvement of the voluntary and community sector where this makes sense.
+Importantly, this new way will treat those who use services as equal partners, recognising that they come with strengths and involving them in the design and development of services generally and their own care in particular.

 Want to find out more and get involved?